Continuous value delivery requires more than clean code.

 The organization of the code is essential before any coding takes place.
 Trying to build a house on inexistent or badly designed foundations will lead to costly rework and in worst cases, a disaster.
 Effectively choosing, designing, and setting a repository architecture is a must-have to drive a sustainable Quality Engineering organization.

 There are essentially two choices between monorepo and multipo where possible variations exist.
 If you are starting from scratch, seriously consider a monorepo with a modular architecture.
-Over-time, you can evolve depending on your context like Google or Airbnb.
+Over-time, you can evolve depending on your context like Google.

 You can read the following articles to deep dive in this theme: